An Edible Mosaic™

 • Scoring the Top Before Baking: This will help you cut it with less flaking after it’s baked, resulting in neater slices.

 • How to Store and Reheat This Dish: Store Spanakopita wrapped in the fridge for up to 5 days.
 This dish reheats well in the oven or air fryer.
-Preheat the oven or air fryer to 325F and heat it until warm, about 10 to 15 minutes.
+Preheat the oven or air fryer to 325F and heat the Spanakopita until warm, about 10 to 15 minutes in the oven or 5 to 10 minutes in the air fryer.

 Nutrition